Skip to main content

 graphics3 negative mentions

-• The collection is the definitive way to experience the Gunvolt series, with enhanced graphics and quality of life improvements.
+• The collection provides the definitive way to play the first three main Gunvolt games, with added quality of life features like skipping loading screens and some extra skills in Gunvolt 1.

 • story

-• “Loved all three games, definitely feels like classic 2D platformers with its own charm and story.
-I love the characters in each one and would 100% recommend this.”
+• “Loved all three games, definitely feels like classic 2D platformers with its own charm and story, love the characters in each one, would 100% recommend this.”

-• “For longtime fans like myself, the addition of the library mode to log every single stage select conversation in the series, along with the previously Japan-exclusive Striker Pack audio drama fully translated, is a huge deal and a wonderful addition for anyone looking for more story.”
+• “For longtime fans like myself, the addition of the library mode to log every single stage select conversation in the series with the bonus of having the previously Japanese-exclusive Striker Pack audio drama fully translated is a huge deal, and it is a wonderful addition to anyone who's looking for more story.”

 • “Gunvolt 2 ends with a cliffhanger should you obtain the secret ending that is never resolved and is reduced to a joke should you collect the grand majority of the image pulses.
-This is thanks to an alleged rewrite of Gunvolt 3's plot, which led to the creation of the widely hated timeskip, getting rid of the cast of Gunvolt 1 and 2 in favor of a new one with only Gunvolt remaining.”
+This is due to an alleged rewrite of Gunvolt 3's plot, which led to the widely hated timeskip that replaced the original cast of Gunvolt 1 and 2 with a new one, leaving only Gunvolt remaining.”

 • “The deeper themes covered in the game's story are all watered down too.”